cyberbotics/webots/docs/reference/camera.md

 ### Field Summary

 - `fieldOfView`: horizontal field of view angle of the camera.
-The value is limited to the range 0 to &pi; radians if the `spherical` field is set to FALSE, otherwise there is no upper limit.
+The value is limited to the range 0 to &pi; radians if the `projection` field is set to "planar", otherwise there is no upper limit.
 Since camera pixels are squares, the vertical field of view can be computed from the `width`, `height` and horizontal `fieldOfView`:

     *vertical FOV = 2 * atan(tan(fieldOfView * 0.5) * (height / width))*